 Racial Harmony Day Celebration

-A week prior to the commemoration of RHD, our students had the opportunity to play the traditional games during their recesses.
-With the help of our dedicated Parent Volunteers, the students (including our MOE Kindergarten) played Bola tin, Hop-Scotch, Pick-up sticks and Kuti-kuti.
+A week prior to the commemoration of RHD, our students had the opportunity to play traditional games during their recesses.
+With the help of our dedicated parent volunteers, the students (including children from the MOE Kindergarten) played Bola tin, Hop-Scotch, Pick-up sticks, Kuti-kuti and Five Stones.
 Students also learnt more about RHD via CCE lessons conducted by the Mother Tongue Teachers.

 Through the various activities, students learn the importance of preserving racial harmony by appreciating the people of different races and their cultural practices.
-Students also developed dispositions of respect and acceptance as they played different traditional games together.
-We hope our Springdalites will remember this important day as they reflect on how the nation’s success was built on being a harmonious society based on cultural diversity.
+Students also developed dispositions of respect and acceptance as they played different traditional games.
+We hope that Springdalites will remember 21 July as a day for us to reflect on and celebrate the nation’s success as a harmonious society built on cultural diversity.